isabella232/MongooseIM/doc/operation-and-maintenance/known-issues.md

 This document provides a list of all known issues with MongooseIM operation and configuration.
-You may also find proposed workarounds if any is available.
+You may also find proposed workarounds if any are available.

 ## Missing MUC Light room config fields with RDBMS backend